skdhanda/KIR_analyis/README.md

 Alternatively, p-value could be added using python library (scipy).
 It has an module called "stats.distributions.chi2.sf", which can calculate the p-value using chi square distribution.
 This function is updated version of chisqprob (https://docs.scipy.org/doc/scipy-0.19.1/reference/generated/scipy.stats.chisqprob.html).

+The positive and negative association of linkage disequilibrium are derived from the book https://doi.org/10.1007/978-3-642-16483-5_3368.